Anomalous bunching of nearly indistinguishable bosons: Conclusion

-We have also unveiled another counterintuitive behavior of the sensitivity of bunching probabilities to photon distinguishability, showing that a specific perturbation to the photonic wavefunctions in a two-dimensional space is the one that decreases bunching probabilities the most when compared to any other perturbation, possibly involving many more degrees of freedom.
-This implies that a perturbation going towards fully distinguishable photons is not the best way to decrease the multimode bunching probability starting from indistinguishable photons.
+Along the same line, we have unveiled another counterintuitive behavior of boson bunching with respect to particle distinguishability.
+We have shown that some specific perturbation to the photonic internal state in a two-dimensional space is the one that maximally decreases bunching probabilities near indistinguishable photons when compared to all possible perturbations (possibly involving many degrees of freedom).
+Although this effect is visible with single-mode as well as multimode bunching (hence, it is not anomalous), it nevertheless goes against our intuition as it implies that a perturbation going towards fully distinguishable photons (for example, with all photons occupying non-overlapping time bins) is actually \textit{not} the path that maximizes the decrease of bunching probabilities.